 Offering Advice on SAP from a Position of Bias

-There is an enormous number of people offering advice in SAP that is not looking critically at what SAP is offering.
+An enormous number of people offer advice in SAP that is not looking critically at what SAP is offering.
 They should not be listened to.

-- SAP monitors all messages that are presented at SAP conferences or that are produced by the partner marketing department.
+- SAP monitors all messages presented at SAP conferences or produced by the partner marketing department.

 - SAP can edit or block any material that a partner provides on SAP.
 Not that SAP partners tend to care about disseminating false information.*

 - *(I do not mean to give the impression that SAP partners struggle against SAP’s influence.
-If anyone working for a large consulting company is for a split second thought that I proposed that they may at times attempt to communicate information.
+If anyone working for a large consulting company is for a split second thought, I proposed that they may attempt to communicate information.
 Not in line with SAP marketing and that they have even the sliver of independence, I apologized for my clumsily worded sentence.)

 Debate on SOA with Deloitte

 This reminds me of a debate I had with a Deloitte consultant years ago about SOA or service-oriented architecture.
 I made the point that SAP would never support SOA in actual practice.
-While SAP may put SOA on their PowerPoint sales presentations, this was because SOA was about open systems.
-SAP had, at that point used the difficulty of integration as a strategy for blocking out vendors that have better functionality that they have.
+While SAP may put SOA on their PowerPoint sales presentations, SOA was about open systems.
+At that point, SAP had using the difficulty of integration as a strategy for blocking out vendors that have better functionality than they have.